IMPLANT DENTISTRY

 | Private wisdom tooth | £200–£600 |

-While prices have not always been this high, in the past they were cheaper.
+While prices have not always been this high, they were historically lower.

-With tooth extraction, and their replacement in check, we’ll discuss the most asked questions and answer them in-case you were curious about anything.
+With tooth extraction and its replacement in check, we’ll discuss the most asked questions and answer them in case you were curious about anything.

 You must rest well, avoid strenuous activity for the first 24–48 hours, and stick to soft foods.
 Don’t poke or touch the extraction site, as this can disturb the clot and slow healing.

 You should not rinse your mouth for the first 24 hours, as this may dislodge the clot.
-After that, rinse gently with warm saltwater to keep the area clean.
+Subsequently, rinse gently with warm saline to keep the area clean.

 Avoid alcohol and smoking for at least 48–72 hours, since both can irritate the site and increase the risk of dry socket.
 Water and non-carbonated drinks are best for staying hydrated.

-You can brush your other teeth as normal, but avoid brushing directly on the extraction site for a few days.
+You may brush your other teeth as usual, but avoid brushing directly at the extraction site for a few days.
 Don’t use mouthwash unless prescribed, as it can interfere with clotting.

-Place clean gauze over the site and bite down with firm pressure for 30 minutes.
-If bleeding continues beyond a few hours, or becomes heavy, contact your dentist immediately.
+Place clean gauze over the site and apply firm pressure for 30 minutes.
+If bleeding continues beyond a few hours or becomes heavy, contact your dentist immediately.